Scalable Multi Agent Diffusion Policies for Coverage Control: Decentralized Coverage Amidst Occlusions

 \section{Decentralized Coverage Amidst Occlusions}

 Coverage control is the problem of coordinating a swarm of robots to provide effective sensor coverage to areas of variable importance.
 We consider the coverage problem on a planar environment, $\calX \subset \reals^2$.
-A scalar field called the \emph{importance density function} (IDF) maps points in the environment to values of importance, $\Phi \colon \calX \mapsto \reals_+$.
-The IDF is occluded and therefore unknown to each robot at $t_0$, save for the small sensing region surrounding each machine.
+A scalar field called the \emph{importance density function} (IDF) maps points in the environment to values of importance, $\Phi \colon \calX \to \reals_+$.
+The IDF is occluded and therefore unknown to each robot at $t_0$, save for the small sensing region surrounding each robot.
 Robots are modeled with single integrator dynamics.
+The robot actions are bounded in norm, such that $\normtwo{\bfu_i(t)} \leq u_{\max}$.
+The system's dynamics are then,